sergeynordicresults/sergeynordicresults.github.io/universe.md

 > "The Nexus Trilogy" by Ramez Naam: In future we will connect all our brains to one mega-brain using Neurolink technology.

-> "Art of learning": if music doesn't allow you to learn, don't close a window, try to use it
+> "Art of learning": if music doesn't allow you to learn, don't close a window, try to use it (now i think it's boolshit advice)

-> "Artificial Intelligence: A Modern Approach" book: we want to create AI. how smart, in principle, can it be? can we create it, so it is able to predict everything that is happening in universe? even such small probability events like "a safety-deposit box being accidentally thrown down on AI agent from a plane" to prevent his death? no, we cannot "create it, so it is able to predict everything that is happening in universe".
+> "Artificial Intelligence: A Modern Approach" book: we want to create AI. how smart, in principle, can it be? can we create it, so it is able to predict everything that is happening in universe? even such small probability events like "a safety-deposit box 🗄 being accidentally thrown down on AI agent from a plane ✈️" to prevent his death? no, we cannot "create it, so it is able to predict everything that is happening in universe".
 And humans are limited like this AI too. (rational, but not omnipotent?)

 > Eliezer Yudkowsky: There exists an upper threshold on how smart a being can be.
 The brain cannot be infinitely dense and big, because after some threshold it will convert itself to a black hole.